asquare14/Git-Cheat-Sheet/main.md

 ### Shallow cloning
 `$ git clone <link> --depth=1`
-- Git supports the notion of a “shallow clone”, which is a more succinctly meaningful way of describing a local repository with history truncated to a particular depth during the clone operation.
+- Git supports the notion of a “shallow clone”, which is a meaningful way of describing a local repository with the history truncated to a particular depth during the clone operation.
 By providing an argument of --depth 1 to the clone command, the process will copy only the latest revision of everything in the repository.
-This can be a lifesaver for Git servers that might otherwise be overwhelmed by CI/CD automation
+This can be a lifesaver for Git servers that might otherwise be overwhelmed by CI/CD automation.

 ### How to commit changes to a particular branch .